TheFes/HA-configuration/include/script/00_general/google_cast/docs/examples_google_home_resume.md

 # Multiple actions to the same target, which need to wait for each other.
-In case you send multiple actions to the same target, which need to wait for each other, enter `wait: true` under `extra`
+In case you send multiple actions to the same target, which need to wait for each other, enter `wait: true` under `extra` Don't put `wait: true` at the end of the last service_call, this will block the Perform Resume script

 ```yaml
 - alias: "Send multiple TTS to the same target"